 The very best Greek Village Salad or Horiatiki you will ever eat will be in a small, unassuming restaurant somewhere in the Mediterranean.
 Under a deep blue sky with the sun shining, plates of delicious mixed meze and lashings of local wine.
-It’s not quite summer in the Greek islands yet, but that doesn’t mean we can’t dream of an island escape, am I right?
+There is something about sitting beside the deep blue of the dazzling Aegean sea that makes everything look and taste better.

 Is Greek Salad actually Greek?